hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform.md

 1. Installing Terraform: follow [these steps](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 2. Verifying installation: **terraform --help**
-3. Initializing Terraform in a new empty folder: **terraform init**

 At this point, you are ready to start building your infrastructure description file.